-Also send copies to diplomatic representatives accredited to your country.
-If there is no Iranian embassy in your country, please mail the letter to the Permanent Mission of the Islamic Republic of Iran to the United Nations, 622 Third Avenue, 34th Floor, New York, NY 10017, USA.
-Please insert local diplomatic addresses below:
+Please send your appeals to the care of diplomatic representatives accredited to your country, listed below.
+If there is no Iranian embassy in your country, please mail the letter to the Permanent Mission of the Islamic Republic of Iran to the United Nations, 622 Third Avenue, 34th Floor, New York, NY 10017, United States.

-H.E.
-Mohammad Hassan Habibollahzadeh, Embassy of the Islamic Republic of Iran, 16 PRINCES GATE LONDON SW7 1PT Fax Tel: 02072254208 or 02072254209 Email: iranemb.lon@mfa.gov.ir Salutation His Excellency
+Mohammad Hassan Habibollahzadeh, Embassy of the Islamic Republic of Iran, 16 PRINCES GATE, LONDON, SW7 1PT, Fax: 02072254208 or 02072254209, Email: iranemb.lon@mfa.gov.ir, Salutation: His Excellency Please check with your section office if sending appeals after the above date.